 - Incorrect Geo Targeting

 Did you know that Google AdWords gives you the ability to target specific areas?
 If your business doesn’t service a particular territory then ensure you are not displaying ads within that territory.
-It’s also possible to increase or decrease your CPC bids, dependant on where the user is located.
+It’s also possible to increase or decrease your CPC bids, dependent on where the user is located.
 For instance, if you are advertising a bricks-and-mortar store, then it would make more sense to increase your bids for users who are located near to the store at the time of searching.
 Explore Geo targeting in full to ensure you are placing ads in front of users that you can service.

 - No Ad Copy Testing or Variety